-Screen Alarm Front-Panel Alarm Description HDSL2 ALARN HDSL2 ALARMS at the H2TU-C and H2TU-R LOSW SPNn-LOSW Loss of Sync Word-The HDSL2 loop has lost synchronization.
-MAL xxx-MAL Margin-The margin on the HDSL2 loop has dropped below the minimum threshold value set for the system. (xxx denotes either TUC or TUR.)
+Screen Alarm Front-Panel Alarm Description HDSL2 ALARMS at the H2TU-C and H2TU-R LOSW LOSW Loss of Sync Word-The HDSL2 loop has lost synchronization.
+MAL xxx-MAL Margin-The margin on the HDSL2 loop has dropped below the minimum threshold value set for the system. ( xxx denotes either TUC or TUR.)
 LA xxx-LA Loop Attenuation-The attenuation on the HDSL2 loop has exceeded the maximum value set for the HDSL2 loop attenuation threshold. (xxx denotes either TUC or TUR.)
-HBER xxx -HBER Block Error Rate-The HDSL2 BER has exceeded the set threshold limits of 10^{-6} or 10^{-7} . (xxx denotes either TUC or TUR.)
-HDSL2 ALARN IS at the H2TU-C only SHORT PWR FEED SHRT A short between the Tip and Ring of the HDSL2 pair is present.
+HBER xxx-HBER Block Error Rate-The HDSL2 BER has exceeded the set threshold limits of $10^{-6}$ or $10^{-7}$ . (xxx denotes either TUC or TUR.)
+HDSL2 ALARM IS at the H2TU-C only SHORT PWR FEED SHRT Indicates a short between the Tip and Ring of the HDSL2 pair.
 GND PWR FEED GND The HDSL2 loop is grounded.
-OPEN PWR FEED OPEN A line power open condition is present.
+OPEN PWR FEED OPEN Indicates a line power open condition.